Can Weightlifting Increase Breast Density?

 Factors Influencing Breast Density

-Hormones, pregnancy and weight affect the density of your breasts.
+Hormones, pregnancy and weight affect the density of your breasts and overall breast size.
 Pregnancy and lactation hormones increase breast density, as does weight gain.
 Hormonal changes accompanying menopause generally lead to reduction in breast density.
+Those who undergo breast augmentation can have a higher breast density as well.

 Breast Density Differences Among Women